 Editor – When did your app go live, and what kind of feedback are you getting?

 Ferguson – Our App went live September 8, but we launched it to the church on September 16.
 Overall the feed back is great!
 I think we’ve covered most of our bases for people.
 We’ve had 186 people download it.
 It’s been launched 753 times and people have had over 6000 interactions within the app.
 Not bad for under a month.
 To put in perspective we sent out our e-newsletter out to 700 people last week and had 400 people open it and 62 clicks.
 So we are getting a much higher interaction from our app.
 Our website had 4000 views for the month of September, but only about 250 interactions.

 Editor – Great!
 So if another church wants to create an app similar to yours, what’s involved?
 How much does it cost to create, and are there on-going expenses?

 Ferguson – First of all do your research.
-I did a simple google search for church specific apps, I asked friends and the Facebook community and made some phone calls to pastors I knew using apps for their church.
+I did a simple Google search for church specific apps.
+I asked friends and the Facebook community and made some phone calls to pastors I knew using apps for their church.
 In the end I made a document that had all of the pros and cons of about 5 companies and presented it to our staff and we made a decision.
-I think costs are pretty competitive from developers for the one we chose they had a basic start up cost and then a tiered monthly fee based on our attendance.
-We got in on a promotion and got the start up at 50% off so it was $500 and our monthly costs are $59.
+I think costs are pretty competitive from developers.
+For the one we chose, they had a basic start up cost and then a tiered monthly fee based on our attendance.
+We got in on a promotion and got the start up at 50% off so it was $500.
+Our monthly costs are $59.